The Organ - 2003 onwards

 The rebuild of 1977 was a generally good compromise between size, cost and flexibility and gave us the organ we had up until this time.
 Although the organ had a relatively small number of stops, the majority are of excellent quality and very well voiced.

-As a result of this, our intention was to improve significantly the pedal department, to add to the flexibility of both manuals with a few well-chosen stops both loud and soft and to add modern playing aids.
+As a result of this, the intention was to improve significantly the pedal department, to add to the flexibility of both manuals with a few well-chosen stops both loud and soft and to add modern playing aids.
 The aim was to enable a proper balance of sound between manuals and pedals at all volume levels.
 We were not trying to emulate a cathedral organ, only trying to bring the size and flexibility of the organ (acoustically) into keeping with the size of the building and of the congregations.

 The specification is given below - additional stops are in italic